moarsh17/EnterpriseAI_Knowledge_Copilot/README.md

 # Enterprise AI Knowledge Copilot

-Enterprise AI Knowledge Copilot is a Retrieval-Augmented Generation (RAG) system built to help an organisation personnel securely interact with massive enterprise documents.
+Enterprise AI Knowledge Copilot is a fully localized Retrieval-Augmented Generation (RAG) system built to help an organisation personnel securely interact with massive enterprise documents.
 It allows users to upload, manage, and query a variety of complex documents, providing highly accurate, cited answers powered by Large Language Models.

 ## Why Use This Instead of ChatGPT?